The Acoustic Festival of Britain will take place from Friday 29th to Sunday 31st May 2020 at Uttoxeter Racecourse, in Staffordshire.

-The Acoustic Festival of Britain offers the chance to camp in the same area as you park.
+The Acoustic Festival of Britain offers the chance to park next to your tent.

 There is also a Caravan Club site on the Racecourse which has space for 70 units with electric hook ups for members only.
-Members who book pitches on The Caravan Club site (via The Caravan Club) and are attending the festival, only need to buy Weekend tickets, and not weekend with camping.
 Bookings to be made direct to the caravan club on 01342 327490.

-The festival is expected to offer four Stages and dozens of crafts and food tents together with a huge real ale tent over 200ft long, with a stage powered by bicycles, and set in 92 acres of parkland.
-The festival also has stalls, craft displays, juggling schools, workshops, soccer skills, cinema, food hall, breakfast café on camp site, comedy hour, a buskers stage, a real ale tent, fair trade, children's area, camping, a tipi circle, flushing loos, and more.
+The festival features four Stages and dozens of crafts and food tents together with a huge real ale tent over 200ft long, with a low and intimate stage set in 92 acres of parkland.
+The festival also has stalls, craft displays, juggling schools, workshops, cinema, food hall, breakfast café on camp site, comedy tent, a blues stage, a real ale tent, fair trade, children's area, camping, a tipi circle, flushing loos, and more.
 Free hot hours in the campsite.